drinking-game-app/frontend/README.md

 # React Native Expo Frontend for Drinking Game Application

 ### Description
-The react native frontend built in expo, which will be the face of the drinking game application.
+The React Native frontend, which will be the face of the drinking game application.
 Written in React Native JavaScript, and compiled using Expo.

 ### Demo
 A live preview of this application can be accessed <a href="https://expo.io/@eoan/drinking-game-frontend">here</a>